Bug report #7271

 Similarly, when doing symbology's graduated / categorized classification by selecting a joined column, the same shift happens.

-#3 Updated by Mathieu Pellerin - nIRV over 6 years ago
+#3 Updated by Mathieu Pellerin - nIRV about 7 years ago

 Practical example with steps to reproduce issue:

 1. Open villages_point.shp (projection is indian 1960 48n, but it's irrelevant to this issue)

 2. Open v4_CAM_HeadCount_MotherTongue_Multilevel_Census2008.xls, and select the "By Village" layer

 3. Open the village_point property window and enter the joins tab

 4. Click on the [+] button to add a join as such: join layer "By Village", join field "Code_Phum_STRING", target field "VILL_CODE"

 5. Apply the join and leave the property window by clicking on ok.

 6. Open village_point's attribute table, and go to the end of the columns to view the joined columns, make sure row 0 is at the top.